gnocchixyz/gnocchi/doc/source/install.rst

 Installation Using Devstack
 ===========================

-To enable Gnocchi in devstack, add the following to local.conf:
+To enable Gnocchi in `devstack`_, add the following to local.conf:

 ::